 Ella McIntosh

-Ella is the Chief of Staff at EIP.
+Ella is the Managing Director at EIP.
 She works closely with Ian on strategic initiatives and external relations, and ensures that the organization’s systems run effectively.
 She was one of EIP’s first employees and holds a MSc in International Social and Public Policy from the London School of Economics.

 Jakob Graabak

-Jakob Graabak is EIP’s Managing Director.
-He leads strategic projects, oversees the team, culture and operations, and drives forward our growing global impact.
+Jakob Graabak is the Interim Director of EIP’s Peace and Security Program.
+He is currently building out this new program, with a focus on fostering diplomatic dialogue between Great Powers and mitigating new escalation risks driven by emerging technologies.
 Previously, he directed the technology foresight program at the Brussels-based think tank Centre for Future Generations, co-founded the Norwegian Center for Long-Term Policy, and acted as a project lead at SecureBio.
 He is a former fellow at the McKinsey Global Institute.

 Tyler John